 Solving the time pain is not difficult in itself.
 It doesn’t require any special skills or investment.

 It’s a question of mindset more than anything.
-It is imperative that consultant’s make time for marketing, and to find the time you need to commit to a new approach to business development.
+It is imperative that consulting leaders make time for marketing, and to find the time they need to commit to a new approach to business development.

-The time that you want to develop your visible authority will be found once you reengineer your way of working.
-It means redefining your approach to consulting: finding your niche, clarifying your positioning, staying upstream with your offering, and repackaging your service so that you’re no longer doing all the operational work for your clients.
+The time that consultancies want to develop their visible authority will be found once they reengineer their way of working.
+It means redefining their consulting approach: finding their niche, clarifying their positioning, staying upstream with their offering, and repackaging their service so that they are no longer doing all the operational work for their clients.

 Learning to say ‘no’ to the wrong kind of work opens up valuable business development time, although saying ‘no’ is another one of the biggest pains that our research uncovered.
-A fear of narrowing focus is shared by many consultants.
+A fear of narrowing focus is shared by many consulting companies.

 'No' feels like I'm saying: 'I will never succeed'.
 I am scared to say it.
 To say 'No' means: maybe hurting someone who will then trash me.
 Am I turning down opportunity?
 (James Altucher)